Tantalus Labs

-Tantalus Labs is a Canadian Licensed Producer of legal medical cannabis under the ACMPR.
-Based out of British Columbia and established in 2012 by Dan Sutton, Tantalus Labs cultivates in their specialized cannabis greenhouse: SunLab.
-SunLab was the first purpose-built cannabis greenhouse in North America, designed to cultivate quality cannabis in a more environmentally sustainable production methodology than the status quo of indoor production.
+Tantalus Labs is a brand owned by Atlantic Cultivation, and previously was a Canadian Licensed Producer of cannabis.
+Originally based out of British Columbia and established in 2012 by Dan Sutton, Tantalus Labs cultivated in their cannabis greenhouse, SunLab which was the first purpose-built cannabis greenhouse in North America.
+In June 2023, Tantalus Labs announced it would cease operations and began laying off the majority of its employees.

 History

 Tantalus Labs was founded by Dan Sutton and incorporated on October 29, 2012.
 Having seen a consultation document outlining the Marijuana for Medical Purposes Regulation (MMPR), he recognized the opportunity to rethink how cannabis was being grown in BC and engaged agricultural experts to design a more efficient methodology.
 The result was the planning and design of SunLab, the first purpose-built cannabis cultivation facility in North America.

-In 2012, Tantalus Labs received approval to commence development of SunLab.
-Construction began on May 29, 2014, in Maple Ridge British Columbia and was completed on September 8, 2016.

 On May 29, 2017, Health Canada approved the company's submission for a Medical Marijuana License allowing them to acquire materials and commence planting seed crops, making them the 45th Licensed Producer in Canada and the 10th in British Columbia.

 August 17, 2018, the company announced it had received its sales license from Health Canada, allowing it to begin on-boarding patients and ship cannabis products.
-Their five initial strains, dubbed the "Tantalus Range", span three product categories which allude to cannabinoid content, ranging from high THC, Balanced, to high CBD, vs. the traditional classification of Indica and Sativa.

-Its commitment to technology and sustainability earned Tantalus Labs the moniker “the Tesla of cannabis” by prominent Canadian angel investor Shafin Diamond.

 September 12, 2018, Tantalus Labs launched Tantalus Prime, its e-commerce membership program that provides door-to-door delivery directly from SunLab to registered customers.
 The five inaugural strains includes Blue Dream, Serratus, Skunk Haze, Harlequin, and Cannatonic.

-SunLab

-Tantalus Labs keystone facility, SunLab, is a 75,000 sq. ft. purpose-built greenhouse facility for medical cannabis located in Metro Vancouver, the first of its kind in North America.
-It was designed to reduce the environmental impact of cannabis cultivation, which largely and historically relies on artificial light to provide the inputs for photosynthesis.
-SunLab uses natural full-spectrum sunlight as its main light source, reducing electricity requirements by up to 90% compared to traditional indoor growing.

-The facility's roofing doubles as a rainwater catchment surface, collecting millions of litres of water annually, reducing the need of groundwater for irrigation.
-The rainwater is stored and passed through three stages of filtration for irrigation use throughout the year.
-As well, irrigation runoff itself is recaptured and recycled within the facility.

-Tantalus Labs received the first Water License issued to a cannabis company in British Columbia under the Water Sustainability Act.
-The company further reduced its well water needs by relying heavily on rainwater recapture.